Skip to content

 When your AI can process and reason across text, images, documents, and structured data simultaneously, the product possibilities expand considerably.

 Knowledge tools become more intuitive.
 An internal knowledge system that can interpret diagrams, parse scanned documents, and understand screenshots alongside text is dramatically more useful than one that only handles plain text queries.
+Most institutional knowledge does not live in clean prose — it lives in slides, scans, and screenshots.

 The engineering challenge